 Logarithmic Operation¶

 Performs logarithmic and exponential calculations on a single numeric input.
-Supports custom-base logarithm, natural/base-10/base-2 logarithms, and e^x or 2^x exponentials.
-The node validates domain constraints (e.g., positive inputs for logs, valid base) and returns 0.0 on invalid inputs.
+Supports custom-base logarithm, natural log, base-10 and base-2 logs, as well as e^x and 2^x.
+The node validates inputs for domain constraints (e.g., positive values for logs) and returns 0.0 on invalid inputs or errors.

 Usage¶